artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 - Compile with -O1 (this item can only be tested in Whisper or Ripes, not on the board):
     - The function is very simple.
 Explain what it does and why it is so simple.

 Replace the previous code for the following one, in which the input integer number is generated randomly.
-Repeat the analysis of the functions generated using different optimization levels (-O0, -O1, -O2, -O3, -Os)
+Analyze the assembly functions generated with different optimization levels (-O0, -O1, -O2, -O3, -Os), and explain the differences between them and with respect to the previous code.

 ```
 #include <stdio.h>